Werthein Group: School +

-An emblematic audiovisual education program for primary and secondary schools aimed at bridging the technological gap and promoting its pedagogical use for the development of students' skills.
+An audiovisual education program for primary and secondary schools aimed at bridging the technological gap and promoting its pedagogical use for the development of students' skills.
 It provides educational institutions with technology, educational content, didactic materials and training for teachers throughout the region.
 In January 2025, the foundation inaugurated three School+ classrooms in Ecuador, in schools located in the communities of Itulcachi and Yunguilla, as well as in the Chocó Andino Reserve.

 The Foundation produced Feik Ñus, an educational audiovisual project about the risks associated with fake news.
-In March 2025, the series was awarded at Mi Primer Festival, an international film event for children and youth in Peru.In April of the same year, the Foundation organized in Jujuy, together with the National Pedagogical University, the training program "Towards an Inclusive Education Connected to the Digital Future", a free 180-hour course for primary and secondary school teachers.
+In March 2025, the series was awarded at Mi Primer Festival, an international film event for children and youth in Peru.
+In April of the same year, the Foundation organized in Jujuy, together with the National Pedagogical University, the training program "Towards an Inclusive Education Connected to the Digital Future", a free 180-hour course for primary and secondary school teachers.